microsoft/scFM-datamix/README.md

 This folder contains scripts to train LDVAE and Geneformer models.

-In the `ldvae` subfolder,
+In the `ldvae` subfolder:

-- the `Train_Models.py` script trains Blood- and Atlas-baseline LDVAE models using the scvi-tools package.
+- The `Train_Models.py` script trains Blood- and Atlas-baseline LDVAE models using the scvi-tools package.
 It takes a random seed as input.
 It outputs trained models as well as training curves.
 For details on the training parameters and model architecture, please see the Methods section of the manuscript.

-In the `geneformer` subfolder,
+In the `geneformer` subfolder:

--the `pretrain_geneformer.py` script is used to pretrain new geneformer models.
+- The `pretrain_geneformer.py` script is used to pretrain new geneformer models.
 Before pretraining a geneformer model, the test/train/val splits of the data must be tokenized using `tokenize_data.py`.

 ## Evaluations